Arts and Humanities Major

 AH110 / Global History

-From prehistoric times to the present, human populations have moved across the globe.
+From prehistoric times, human populations have moved across the globe.
 Driven by environmental, economic, political, and social forces, they have carried with them and have been exposed to new customs, new technologies, and new ideas for structuring societies and interacting with other peoples.
 They have also brought war, disease, and reduced cultural and biological diversity.
-Through theoretical and empirical readings about cross-cultural, transnational, and global encounters, this course provides you the analytical tools to examine the large sweep of such events and movements from a variety of perspectives, to understand their causes, their impacts, the counter-currents they engendered, and what we can learn from them.
+Through theoretical and empirical readings about cross-cultural, transnational, and global encounters, this course provides you with the analytical tools to examine the large sweep of such events and movements in the period since 1400 from a variety of perspectives, to understand their causes, their impacts, the counter-currents they engendered, and what we can learn from them.
+Throughout we pay attention not only to what happened in the past, but to how historians have interpreted these developments.

 AH111 / Morality and Justice